hicham2004ping/munisys_projet/README.md

 Intervention files: each system actor can upload/download a report file for their intervention.
 These files are visible to the administrator.

-Discount PDF generation: upon placing an order, the client can generate and download a discount PDF.
+PDF generation: upon placing an order, the client can generate and download a PDF.

 Data migration: integration with Pandas to migrate existing data from Excel files into the database.